|Country of Origin||Tibet, China|

 Lhasa Apso is longer than tall.
-The hair fall from the head over the eyes and they have mustache and beard. the forelegs is straight with all legs full of feathers.
+The hair falls from the head over the eyes and they have mustache and beard. the forelegs are straight with all legs full of feathers.
 Their coat is long, dense and hard, heavy flowing all over the body.

 Origin and History

 The origin of Lhasa Apso is from the isolated mountain of Tibet.
 The name is taken from the sacred city of Lhasa.
 For thousands of years, this breed serves as a guard dog at the Buddhist monasteries in the isolated Himalayan.
 They have been associated with the Dalai Lama for centuries.
 The Dalai Lama helped establish the breed in America in the late 1940s.

 The American Kennel Club recognized Lhasa Apso in 1936 under the non-sporting group.
 They currently rank 71 of 193 registered breed in AKC.